-SUBMISSION OF APPLICATIONS/NOMINATIONS Deadline for receipt of applications: Sept 15, 2023
+SUBMISSION OF APPLICATIONS/NOMINATIONS Deadline for receipt of applications: September 9, 2024

-1. Applications should be submitted by email to the local consulate office based upon the applicant's residence (see attached for list of consulate offices).
+1. Applications should be submitted by email to the local consulate office based upon the applicant's residence.
 For residents of Washington, D.C., applications should be submitted to the Embassy of Japan.